Tawni O'Dell

 Tawni O'Dell (born 1964) is an American novelist.
+Her first published novel, Back Roads, was selected by Oprah Winfrey for Oprah's Book Club in March 2000.

+Formative years

-Born and raised in Indiana, Pennsylvania, United States.
-O'Dell was born in the same town as movie actor Jimmy Stewart.
-The first in her family to attend college, she graduated from Northwestern University with a degree in journalism.
-She disliked journalism and preferred writing fiction.
+Born and raised in Indiana, Pennsylvania in the United States, O'Dell grew up in the same town where movie actor Jimmy Stewart was born.
+The first in her family to attend college, she graduated from Indiana High School and then from Northwestern University with a degree in journalism.

 She lived for many years in the Chicago area before moving back to Pennsylvania, where she now lives with her two children.

+Career

+O'Dell disliked journalism and preferred writing fiction.

-O'Dell's literary career began with uncertainty.
-In 13 years she wrote six unpublished novels and collected over 300 rejection slips before her first novel Back Roads was published to enormous acclaim.
-The July 24th 2000 issue of People magazine featured her in a story and mentioned praise that Oprah Winfrey gave proclaiming her not only as "an author but a writer".
+Her literary career, however, began with uncertainty.
+During a thirteen-year period, she wrote six unpublished novels and collected more than three hundred rejection slips before publishing her first novel, Back Roads.
+It was widely praised.

+The July 24, 2000 issue of People magazine featured her in a story and mentioned that Oprah Winfrey described her not only as "an author but a writer."